yacinecheikh/custom-linux/README.md

 Not ready for use.

-The iso can be built on Ubuntu and installed in a VM.
+The iso can be built from Alpine Linux and installed in a VM.

 # What's in the project

+The `installer-files` folder contains scripts and a yaml installation config file.
+These files are bundled in the Alpine image.

+The `local-apks` directory contains offline packages downloaded with apk from Alpine Linux.
+These packages are required to bootstrap the installer.

+The `build.sh` script will patch the Alpine image by inserting the installer files and local packages.

 <!--
 The `apks` directory contains an Alpine apk package build script.